Franchise Laws

 CNCDA is committed to protecting the franchise system and California’s new car dealers by continuously evaluating and strengthening California franchise laws, ensuring protections against onerous manufacturer requirements.

 While California new car dealers employ more than 140,000 individuals statewide, it is important that CNCDA is actively engaged in the process of regulating California employers and the workplace.
+Read more about our fight to repeal and replace PAGA.

 As California sets goals and mandates requiring that consumers shift to Zero Emission Vehicles, CNCDA will continue to support the state’s efforts aimed at reducing greenhouse gas emissions while also maintaining a healthy economy.